dacharyc/prfocus-website/content/en/docs/repositories/manage-repository.md

 ## Repository Metadata

 Above the divider, you see Repository Details.
-These pieces of metadata are derived from the URL you provide when you [Add a Repository]({{< ref "docs/repositories/add-repository.md" >}}).
+These pieces of metadata are derived from the URL you provide when you [Watch a Repository]({{< ref "docs/repositories/add-repository.md" >}}).

 The GitHub URL contains the owner and repository name, which PR Focus extracts to the relevant pieces of metadata.
 If you ever forget what a repository is, or need a quick way to get to the repository, you can click the **Repository URL** to go to the repository in a web browser.